-While as we have seen, Mackinder and subsequent geo-politicians revised his original formula, of interest to this paper is the fact that until he did so, the concept of geopolitics and strategic interests represented a way of thinking about a global balance in which much of northern Europe and Northern North America, namely the Canada Arctic, was absent.
-Such thinking was not really to occur until the late 20th and early 21st century.
-This is because, as Klare (2003) observes, the strategists of the turn of the twentieth century saw two ways through which global dominance could arise.
-The first, was in the form of the emergence of a continental power (or powers) which might potentially dominate Eurasia and gain global hegemony in this way, and it was precisely this fear-that a "German controlled continental Europe and Russia, together with a Japanese-dominated China and Southeast Asia, would merge into a vast continental power and dominate the Eurasian heartland, thereby reducing the United States to a marginal power-that galvanized American leaders at the onset of the Second World War.
-Franklin D. Roosevelt was deeply steeped in this mode of analysis, and it is this ideological-strategic view that triggered U.S. intervention in the Second World War." (ibid)
+So although Mackinder and subsequent geopoliticans revised his original formula, of interest to this paper is the fact that even as he did so, the concept of geopolitics and strategic interests represented a way of thinking about a global balance in which much of northern Europe and Northern North America-including the Canada Arctic - was absent or "empty" as a conceptual space, by virtue of its position vis-à-vis the Eurasian "heartland" and the existing European and Asian balance of power.
+Such thinking was not really to change until the later 20th and early 21st century.
+Indeed, as Klare observes, the strategists of the turn of the twentieth century saw only two ways through which global dominance could arise.
+The first was in the form of the emergence of a continental power (or powers) which might potentially dominate Eurasia and gain global hegemony:

+"A German controlled continental Europe and Russia, together with a Japanese-dominated China and Southeast Asia, would merge into a vast continental power and dominate the

+Eurasian hear thereby reducing the United States to a marginal power...Franklin D. Roosevelt was deeply steeped in this mode of analysis, and it is this ideological-strategic view that triggered U.S. intervention in the Second World War."

-Klare goes on to observe the continuing relevance of these geopolitical assessments, particularly in terms of their role in positioning the North Pacific Rim.
-He notes that the other approach to global dominance perceived by early twentieth century geopolitical strategists was to control the "Rimlands" of Eurasia-including Western Europe, the Pacific Rim and the Middle East.
+The other approach to global dominance perceived by early twentieth century geopolitical strategists was to contain Eurasia-including Western Europe, the Pacific Rim and the Middle East.
 To do so was to contain an emerging "heartland" power.
-Containment became particularly important after World War II, when the United States determined that it would in fact maintain a permanent military presence in all of the Rimlands of Eurasia.
+Containment became particularly important after World War II, when the United States determined that it would in fact maintain a permanent military presence in all of the peripheral regions of Eurasia, proximal to the heartland.
 Klare suggests that this outlook led to the formation of NATO, the Marshall Plan, SEATO, CENTO, and the U.S. military alliances with Japan and Taiwan.
 Yet, he also notes that for most of the time since the Second World War, the focus was on the eastern and western ends of Eurasia-Europe and the Far East.
-To that we might add that in doing so, there was commensurate lack of attention to the northern dimensions of the northern Rimland in the North Pacific and the circumpolar North (until Spykman and De Seversky Figure 2 and Figure 3), until the establishment of the D.E.W. line under the Cold War.
-True, Mackinder added the Russian far north to the pivot area of the Eurasian north in 1919, bringing this whole region into a strategic zone which required containment.
-But the North American North remained in the outer crescent, a virtual Rim around the more strategic areas.
-Later theories were to reassess the importance of North America, specifically the U.S. in this equation but not in any way which significantly included the North outside of its relationship to the USSR.
+To that we might add that in doing so, there was commensurate lack of attention to the northern dimensions of Eurasia and North America, or even the North Pacific and the circumpolar North until the establishment of the D.E.W. line under the Cold War.
+True, Mackinder added the Russian Far North to the pivot area of the Eurasian North in 1919, bringing this whole region into strategic a zone which required containment.
+But the North American North remained in the "outer crescent", a virtual Rim around or frontier to the more strategic areas.
+Later theories where to reassess the importance of North America, specifically the U.S.-in this equation, but not in any way which significantly included the North outside of its relationship to the USSR, as the construction of the D.E.W.
+Line in Alaska and the Canadian Arctic was to demonstrate.

-In subsequent versions of the geopolitical map, however, the North Pacific region of North America, and the North American "North" were to emerge as more strategic, and were classified as Rimlands-areas whose relevance was indicated by their position to the Eurasian World Island" itself.
-These developed from the fact that in 1942, for example, Nicholas Spykman (1942) proposed that Eurasia's Rimland and its coastal areas, was the key to controlling the World Island, the heartland.
+But there was a second geopolitical discourse emerging in the mid-20th century which had begun to change the way in which the North American North was envisioned in terms of the global balance of power.
+In subsequent versions of the geopolitical map, the North Pacific region of North America, and the North American "North" were to emerge as more strategic, and were classified as Rimlands-areas whose relevance was indicated by their position to the Eurasian World Island itself.